 Since the expected monthly debt payment is just 20% of David’s monthly income, the credit card company decides to go ahead with David’s application for a new credit card.

-This has been a guide to DTI / Debt to Income Ratio Formula, practical examples, and Debt to Income ratio calculator along with excel templates.
+This has been a guide to Debt to Income Ratio (DTI).
+Here we discuss the formula to calculate Debt to income ratio along with practical examples and downloadable excel templates.
 You may also have a look at these articles below to learn more about Financial Analysis –